In the middle of a crisis, Facebook Inc. renames itself Meta

 Zuckerberg said that he expects the metaverse to reach a billion people within the next decade and that he hopes the new technology will creates millions of jobs for creators.

 The announcement comes amid heightened legislative and regulatory scrutiny of Facebook in many parts of the world because of the Facebook Papers.
-A corporate rebranding isn’t likely to solve the myriad problems revealed by the internal documents.
+A corporate rebranding isn’t likely to solve the myriad problems revealed by the internal documents or quiet the alarms that critics have been raising for years about the harm the company’s products are causing to society.

 Zuckerberg, for his part, has largely dismissed the furor triggered by the Facebook Papers as unfair.